• Skip to main content

 Using Fresh Jute Leaves

-Remove the stalk from the leaves and wash under running water.
-Add a cup of water to a pot and bring to boil.
+1. Remove the stalk from the leaves and wash under running water.
+Add a cup of water to a pot and bring to a boil.
 After it boils, add the ewedu leaves and let them boil for a few minutes.

-In Nigeria, after the leaves have been washed, they are mashed using a very special short broom known in Yoruba as Ijabe.
-This Ewedu broom is used to 'pound' the ewedu leaves till it is all blended and looks quite slimy.
+2. In Nigeria, after the leaves have been washed, they are mashed using a very special short broom known in Yoruba as Ijabe.
+This Ewedu broom is used to 'pound' the ewedu leaves until they are all blended and look quite slimy.
+I always found the process very intriguing, but unfortunately, I never mastered it.
+You won't have to either because there is an easier and faster way.

-Pour the blended ewedu leaves back into a pot and add your spices.
+4. Pour the blended ewedu leaves back into a pot and add your spices.
 Bring it to a boil and let it simmer for about 2-3 minutes.

 Using Frozen Jute Leaves